hongzz0618/interview-guide-hr-backend-aws/non_technical_questions.md

 **Example Response:**
 "My motivation comes from achieving results that make a tangible impact.
 I enjoy solving challenging problems, learning new skills, and contributing to a team's success.
 Additionally, positive feedback and recognition for my work inspire me to keep improving."

+## Question 7: What are your salary expectations?

+**Example Response:**
+"Considering my experience and the industry benchmarks, I am seeking a salary in the range of 50-60k.
+That said, I am open to discussions to ensure the offer aligns with the role's responsibilities and the company's expectations."

+## Question 8:What do you want to ask us?

+**Example Response:**
+"Could you share the key skills and attributes that a successful candidate should demonstrate during the first six months in this role?"

+## Question 9: What do you do in your free time?

+**Example Response:**
+"In addition to exploring technology-related interests, I enjoy savoring delicious food, traveling with my girlfriend, and occasionally working out to maintain a balanced and healthy lifestyle."